join me

 • Here is a great healthy recipe to bring to a holiday gathering: Shrimp Dip

-3 Limit Alcohol and Sugar-filled Beverage Intake
+3 Limit Alcohol and Sugar-filled Beverages

 Moderate amounts of alcohol may temporarily relieve stress and increase enjoyment, but research shows that alcohol consumption can trigger overeating.
 The holidays can also be a time for high-sugar beverages such as eggnog, hot chocolate, and apple cider.
-Create some “mocktails” with seltzer water and fresh fruit for a low calorie, tasty, and antioxidant-filled alternative.
+Create some “mocktails” with seltzer water and fresh fruit for a low-calorie, tasty, and antioxidant-filled alternative.
 Make hot chocolate with unsweetened almond milk and raw cacao.

-4 Healthy Holidays Include Gratitude
+4 Be Physically Active for Healthy Holidays

 • Exercise early in the morning to avoid interference with holiday obligations that may occur later in the day.